ismael3s/ismael3sdev/src/content/garden/how-to-speed-up-promises-execution-in-javascript/index.md

 }
 ```

 In the code above, it's just a regular JavaScript code to be executed by the NodeJS Runtime nothing inherently "wrong" with it.
-However, this code could run faster by executing both promises simultaneously.
+However, this code could run faster by executing both promises "simultaneously".

 ## Huh? 🤔